 Malignant liver tumors

 The hepatic carcinoma (HCC, also Liver cell carcinoma) is one of the most frequent cancerous conditions.
 Men are more often affected than women.
-The main risk for the development of a HCC is liver cirrhosis.
-Chronic hepatitis B or C, as well as cirrhosis caused by alcohol abuse or haemochromatosis (iron storage disease) may transition into liver cell carcinoma.
+The main risk for the development of an HCC is liver cirrhosis.
+Chronic hepatitis B or C, as well as cirrhosis caused by alcohol abuse or hemochromatosis (iron storage disease), may transition into liver cell carcinoma.

 Another carcinogen is the aflatoxin of Aspergillus flavor, which is a fungus that especially grows on crop and nuts.
 HCC is either solitary, multicentric or diffusely infiltrating.
 The symptoms are nonspecific at first; e.g. pain in the right upper abdomen, icterus, cachexia and ascites.
 Perhaps a tumor can be palpable.
 Chemical analysis shows an elevation in the tumor marker alpha-fetoprotein.
 The therapy of choice is a partial hepatectomy.